wbamberg/idl-reference/docs/mozIStorageService.md

 a simple string compare to see if there is already a connection.
 Opening
 a connection to "Foo.sqlite" and "foo.sqlite" will CORRUPT YOUR DATABASE.

-@param aDatabaseStore Either a nsIFile representing the file that contains
-the database or a special string to open a special database.
-The special
-string may be:
-- "memory" to open an in-memory database.

-@param aOptions A set of options (may be null).
-Options may contain:
-- bool shared (defaults to |false|).
-  -- If |true|, opens the database with a shared-cache.
-The
-    shared-cache mode is more memory-efficient when many
-    connections to the same database are expected, though, the
-    connections will contend the cache resource.
-In any cases
-    where performance matter, working without a shared-cache will
-    improve concurrency.  @see openUnsharedDatabase

 - int growthIncrement (defaults to none).
   -- Set the growth increment for the main database.
 This hints SQLite to